muhammadsalek/Rural-Urban-Inequalities-in-Depression-among-Ever-Married-Women-in-Lesotho/README.md

 ## Overview

-This study investigates **rural–urban inequalities in depression** among ever-married women in Lesotho using data from the nationally representative **Lesotho Demographic and Health Survey (LDHS) 2023–24**, funded by USAID.
-Depression was assessed using the **Patient Health Questionnaire-9 (PHQ-9)**, and **survey-weighted stepwise multivariable logistic regression** was used to identify determinants, with stratified analyses for rural and urban women.
+This study investigates **decision-making autonomy and depressive symptoms** among ever-married women in Lesotho, with a focus on **rural–urban inequalities** and **province-level spatial disparities**, using data from the nationally representative **Lesotho Demographic and Health Survey (LDHS) 2023–24**, funded by USAID.
+Depression was assessed using the **Patient Health Questionnaire-9 (PHQ-9 ≥ 10)**, and **survey-weighted multivariable logistic regression** was used to identify associations — with stratified analyses for rural and urban women, and spatial choropleth mapping at the district level.

 **Analysis Pipeline:**